ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/06-running-tests.md

 ![Run and Run All buttons]({{<static "images/1.4.6.2.png">}})

-As tests complete, the will report thier status - pass or fail - indicated by a green checkmark or red x next to the test name, as well as the time it took to run the test.
+As tests complete, the will report their status - pass or fail - indicated by a green checkmark or red x next to the test name, as well as the time it took to run the test.
 There will also be a summary available with details about any failures that can be accessed by clicking the test name.

 ![Test Detail Summary]({{<static "images/1.4.6.3.png">}})

 Occasionally, your tests may not seem to finish, but get stuck running.
 If this happens, check the output panel, switching it from "build" to "tests".
-Most likley your test process crashed because of an error in your test code, and the output reporting that error will be reported there.
+Most likely your test process crashed because of an error in your test code, and the output reporting that error will be reported there.

 ![Test Ouput in the Output Panel]({{<static "images/1.4.6.4.png">}})